-Resources: Human Resources:
+(b) Human Resources:

-- a) National Staff: 1 National Staff GS level full time Other National Staff working on Operations Support Functions co-shared on pro-rated partial basis. - b) International Staff: One International Programme Manager a.
-Summarize the implementation mechanisms primarily utilized and how they are adapted to achieve maximum impact given the challenging operating context.
+National Staff: 1-National Staff GS level full time Other National Staff working on Operations Support Functions co-shared on pro-rated partial basis.

+International Staff: 1- International Programme Manager

-III.Implementation and Monitoring Arrangements
+III.
+Implementation and Monitoring Arrangements

 UNESCO has been implementing project activities in close collaboration with the KRG Ministry of Ministry's Directorate of Irrigation and Surface Water are the key recipients of technical training, and have been instrumental in implementation.